 Building a School on a Mountain Top

-Sixteen years have flown by since we were introduced to the village of Daduwa in Nepal by the Revd Andrew McCabe.
+In 1997 we were introduced to the village of Daduwa in Nepal by the Revd Andrew McCabe.
 The relationship that has developed has been mutually inspiring.
 We have helped create a school which has thrived and expanded to accommodate 350 children.

 The school perches at 5,500 feet literally on the top of a mountain (which is the most secure position from landslides) with wonderful panoramic views of the snow-covered Annapurna range of the Himalayas.
 They don’t get many visitors as the journey from Pokhara involves fording a river and a precipitous two hour mountain climb by four-wheel drive jeep.